 Even with the added cost, progressive lenses remain a very popular choice among glasses wearers, because they offer so much more flexibility and accessibility, as well as comfort and style.

 While progressive, bifocal, trifocal, and single reading glasses are the most common types of reading-only glasses, there are other rarer types that are on the market.

 One such type is the “task specific” type of glasses, which are designed for and only worn when doing certain jobs or tasks, such as working for long periods of time at the computer or other jobs that require a great deal of concentration.

 Another type are “blue screen blocker” glasses, which may or may not have a prescription, but filter out the blue light from screens and devices which can often cause headaches.
 Blue light blocker glasses are good for writers, teachers, tech people, and others who must look at screens regularly.

 These are just a few of the different types of reading glasses you can choose from.
-Whether you need bifocals, trifocals, single reading glasses, progressive lenses or something else entirely, it’s best to consult with a local optician who will administer an eye exam and help you make a choice.
+Whether you need bifocals, trifocals, single reading glasses, progressive lenses or something else entirely, it’s best to consult with a local optician who will administer an Adult Routine Eye Exam and help you make a choice.
+Additionally, if your child also has issues with their eyesight, then a visit to a pediatric eye care specialist should be prioritized.
 Many patients mistakenly assume that they must purchase glasses from the same place they get their eye exam, but most of the time this is not the case.
 You can ask for your prescription and shop elsewhere to find the best pair of reading glasses for your style, needs, and budget.